 - The Queensland Government’s Department of Transport and Main Roads collects revenue from smaller, streetside LED signs called IdentiLites.

-- The Liberal and Labor parties both receive significant amounts of donations from advertising companies and property developers - including in-kind donations (eg: cheap or free advertising)
+- The Liberal and Labor parties both receive significant amounts of donations from advertising companies and property developers at a national level - including in-kind donations (eg: cheap or free advertising)

 - In 2017, Michael Berkman was elected as the first Greens State MP in Queensland, in our neighbouring seat of Maiwar.
 Since his election, he has amplified the voices of local community campaigns to permanently ban property developer donations to political parties in this state.
 Prior to this, major party politicians accepted millions of dollars in donations from developers, in exchange for unbridled access to our streets and suburbs.
-Banning property developer donations was an incredible win for our democracy, and for our communities, but this action alone does not exclude further rampant and inappropriate projects—these electronic billboards are a prime example of that.
+Banning property developer donations in Queensland was an incredible win for our democracy and for our communities.
+Unfortunately, this alone does not exclude further rampant and inappropriate projects—these electronic billboards are a prime example of that.